Company logo

 Results become visible three to four weeks after the transplant.
 Over the next six months, you will see a steady improvement in movements and other daily activities.

-These results can last for long if the treatment is done in the initial stages of CP.
+These results can last for a long if the treatment is done in the initial stages of CP.
 In chronic cases where adult mesenchymal stem cells are used, results last for up to twelve months.

 Greater improvement is seen with regular physiotherapy and occupational therapy.